 It felt as if we had traveled 50 years back in time as we entered the St. Felix sugar estate, where Sophie, our host and daughter of the owner of this historical site, was waiting for us with hot tea and regional snacks.

 Sophie gave us a very interesting introduction to the estate’s history where she showed us old photo albums and newspapers, even a scale model where we could see how the sugar estate used to look back in its active days.
 She then took us for a tour all around the place where we immersed ourselves in the way life used to be in the times of indentured labourers, as we visualized it through the modest houses where they used to live and the different places where they used to spend their free time.

 We then walked into the courtyard of the huge sugar factory, which used to be the heart of the sugar estate and where her dad’s old office used to be.
-Today, it is used as a stable for goats.
 There, she explained to us all the process that had to be completed to extract the sugar from the cane, as well as a little bit about the different types of sugar canes, their sowing and harvesting methods as per the seasonality.

 End of an Era